WestMecCoding/WBLA-12PM-SHARKBYTES/joseph-readme.md

                   people and the event.
                 </p></div>
 ```
-> Code example 3: In the CSS below, I optimized the index page for mobile screens by styling the elements of the page's wrapper.
-I used @media to assign these styles for mobile resolution.
-I made sure there was no whitespace with the use of margin 0, padding 0, and overflow hidden.
+> Code example 3: In the CSS below, I optimized the index page for smaller screens by styling the elements of the page's wrapper.
+I used breakpoint styling, making sure there was no whitespace with the use of margin 0, padding 0, and overflow hidden.
 ```css
 @media (max-width:768px){
     .site-container{